This article has links to products and services we love, which we may make commission from.

 Spanish school Cusco: What to expect

 Before we booked our trip to Peru, we were warned that some level of survival Spanish would be required so we signed up for a few lessons at a local community centre.
-Unfortunately the tutor was a nice lady but a useless teacher.
-Miss Orrock (aka Gemma, Two Scots Abroad) found her methods very frustrating and I’ve been out of education so long I just find everyone’s teaching methods frustrating!
+Unfortunately, although the tutor was a nice lady she was a useless teacher.
+Mrs Armit (aka Gemma, Two Scots Abroad) found her methods very frustrating and I’ve been out of education for so long I just find everyone’s teaching methods frustrating!

 Learn Spanish Apps

-Before we went to learn Spanish in Cusco I both spent a bit of time persevering with the DuoLingo iPhone app before hitting the jackpot with the Johnny Spanish podcast.
-This gave us a half decent grasp of the basics….or so I thought!
+Before we went to learn Spanish in Cusco I both spent a bit of time persevering with the DuoLingo app before hitting the jackpot with the Johnny Spanish podcast.
+This gave me a half decent grasp of the basics….or so I thought!
 Once we arrived in Peru, we found that our Spanish was worse than miserable!.

-We’d had a few schools recommended to us in Sucre, Bolivia where it’s considerably cheaper than Cusco, but at the time we were visiting the weather forecast was sunshine so I decided we’d be better off studying indoors, in rainy Cusco because I’m too easily distracted by sunshine!
+A few Bolivian schools were also recommended to us as it’s cheaper than Cusco, but at the time we were visiting the weather forecast was sunshine so I decided we’d be better off studying indoors, in rainy Cusco.

 Prices are as follows:

 - Group lessons – 1 week of 20 hours (4 hours every day) with max 6 students = S/.
 335 or S/.
 16.75 per hour

 - Individual lessons – 1 week of 20 hours (4 hours every day) = S/.
 670 (or S/.
 33.5 per hour